liquidinvestigations/node/docs/RocketChat.md

-# RocketChat OAuth2 with Liquid Core
+# RocketChat

+RocketChat provides a chat service and is hosted at `rocketchat.<liquid_domain>`.
+It requires manual configuration to let users log in with accounts from `liquid-core`, see the steps below.

+## Set up authentication

 Rocket.Chat can directly authenticate users with the `liquid-core` oauth2 server.
 Most of the configuration is automated, but there is one manual step